Previous Page Next Page

 • The new information is relevant to the open case, or it is unclear whether the information is relevant to the open case.

-If the intake specialist completes an I&R to the existing case, an additional I&R DCL Standards Compliance is not necessary.
+If the intake specialist completes an I&R to the existing DCL case, an additional I&R DCL Standards Compliance is not necessary.

 See 3120 I&R to Existing Case.